Vintage cross-stitch embroidery schemes and themes

 Content

-Recently, needlewomen are becomingIt is popular to embroider a cross on the basis of ancient schemes.
+Lately, needlewomen have becomeIt is popular to embroider with a cross based on ancient patterns.
 This is not strange, since the embroidery of past times attracts with its patterns and themes.
-The nineteenth century is characterized by the general fascination of women with embroidery.
-And it does not matter what kind of estate the needlewoman was.
-The houses were decorated with embroidered ornaments not only well-to-do landowners, but also ordinary people too.
-Works that were very special showed how spectacular.
-There were even interest clubs in which the craftsmen gathered to showcase the schemes that they had, and also to show their embroideries with a cross.
-In past centuries, ancient embroidery taught girls since childhood.
-Each of them was supposed to be such a needlework.
+The nineteenth century is characterized by a craze for women to embroider.
+And it doesn’t matter what class the needlewoman belonged to.
+Houses were decorated with embroidered ornaments not only by wealthy landowners, but also by ordinary people.
+Works that were particularly chic were shown as a tourist attraction.
+There were even interest clubs in which craftswomen gathered to demonstrate the patterns they had, as well as show off their cross-stitch work.
+In past centuries, girls were taught ancient embroidery from childhood.
+Each of them had to master such needlework.

 Schemes of ancient embroidery